Instructor: Melanie Brooks

 Maximum Attendees: 12

-+ SUBMIT After registering, participants are asked to submit a manuscript (an excerpt from a personal essay or memoir-in-progress that focuses specifically on a shared family experience) of up to 1,000 words by no later than 9:00 a.m. on Thursday, April 6.
-Please email the manuscript to firstname.lastname@example.org with the subject line: “BROOKS WORKSHOP MSS.”
++ SUBMIT After registering, participants are asked to submit a piece of writing of up to 1000 words that focuses on a particular moment in time by no later than 9:00 a.m. on Thursday, January 25.
+Please note that these manuscripts will be distributed in advance via email to the other workshop participants.
+Please email the manuscript (Word doc or PDF only) to firstname.lastname@example.org with the subject line: “BROOKS WORKSHOP MSS.”

 Melanie Brooks is a freelance writer, college professor, and mother living in Nashua, New Hampshire with her husband, two children and yellow Lab.
 She’s the author of Writing Hard Stories: Celebrated Memoirists Who Shaped Art from Trauma (February 2017, Beacon Press).
 Melanie received her master of fine arts in creative nonfiction from the University of Southern Maine’s Stonecoast MFA program.
 She teaches at Northeastern University in Boston, Massachusetts, Merrimack College in Andover, Massachusetts, and Nashua Community College in New Hampshire.
 Her work has appeared in the Washington Post, Bustle, The Manifest-Station, Hippocampus, the Huffington Post, Modern Loss, Solstice Literary Magazine, the Recollectors, the Stonecoast Review and Word Riot.
 She received the Michael Steinberg Prize for Creative Nonfiction in Solstice Literary Magazine’s annual contest.
 Her almost-completed memoir explores the lasting impact of living with the ten-year secret of her father’s HIV disease before his death in 1995.
 Her writing is the vehicle through which she’s learning to understand that impact.